9M133 Kornet: Description

 The 9M133 missile together with its 9P163-1 tripod launcher and 1PN79-1 thermal sight (part of the 1P45-1 guidance device), form the 9K135 missile system, which can be carried and operated by a two-person infantry crew.
 The transfer to the firing position takes less than one minute, and preparation and production of a shot in at least one second.
+When it's fired above the sight line, the Kornet ATGM allows attacking the target’s upper semi-sphere, as the armor is usually thinnest on the top of a vehicle.

 In addition to an infantry portable version, the 9K133 system has been integrated into a variety of other vehicles and weapons systems as either an upgrade package or a new weapon system.
 The 9K133 has been fitted into a BMP-3 to form the 9P163M-1 tank destroyer and is similar in function to the Khrizantema missile system.
 The 9P163M-1 carries two 9M133 missiles on launch rails, which are extended from a stowed position during transit.
 Missiles are re-loaded automatically by the tank destroyer from an internal magazine with 16 rounds (missiles are stored and transported in sealed canisters).
 NBC protection is provided for the two crew (gunner and driver) of each 9P163M-1 in addition to full armour protection equivalent to the standard BMP-3 chassis.
 The guidance system of the 9P163M-1 allows two missiles to be fired at once, each operating on different guidance (laser) channels.

 The KBP Instrument Design Bureau has also marketed the 9M133 missile as part of the Kvartet system for mounting on vehicles and boats; the system has four missiles on ready-to-launch rails along with associated guidance and sighting system all packaged in a single turret; the guidance system also allows two missiles to be fired at once.
 The turret has space for an additional five rounds and is operated by a single individual.
 Another upgrade possibility is the Kliver missile and gun turret, seen as an upgrade option for the BTR series of APC, BMP-1 IFV and patrol boats.
 It has similar capabilities as the Kvartet turret, but also carries a 30 mm 2A72 cannon; turret weight is 1,500 kg.
 Finally the 9M133 is also available in the BEREZHOK turret upgrade also made available by KBP.
 Since 2014, its serial production has been resumed for the domestic market with the designation B05YA01.